 3. Moelis & Company

 Moelis & Company employs around 1,200 people with offices across the globe.
-The firm offers financial advisory services to a host of clients that includes governments and leading corporations.
+It offers financial advisory services to a host of clients that includes governments and leading corporations.

-Employees say the company offers strong career development opportunities to juniors and interns receive significant responsibility.
-The firm also offers above average compensation packages and a number of work-life balance and wellness initiatives.
+Employees say the bank offers strong career development opportunities to juniors and interns receive significant responsibility.
+The firm also offers above-average compensation packages and several work-life balance and wellness initiatives.

-Vault ranks Moelis & Company as the third best bank to work for overall, and the second-best company for quality of work and benefits.
+Vault ranks Moelis & Company as the third-best bank to work for overall, and the second-best company for quality of work and work-life balance.

 2. Evercore

-Evercore employees typically work long hours due to the firm’s constant deal making, but the firm values vacation time and offers strong compensation packages.
-Some do, however, feel that the 401(k) match could be better.
+Evercore employees typically work long hours due to the firm’s constant deal-making, but the company recognizes the importance of work-life balance offering a diverse range of family benefits as well as strong compensation packages.
+Some do, however, feel that the 401(k) match needs some improvement.

 1. Centerview Partners

-Centerview is the best bank to work for in 2024, according to Vault.
+Centerview Parters is the best bank to work for in 2025, according to Vault.
 The firm is one of the most prestigious M&A specialists around and works with many of the world’s largest companies.
 It houses offices in locations including New York, London, Paris, and San Francisco.

-Industry insiders say Centerview interns gain a great deal of early responsibility and extensive training.
-There are also substantial development opportunities for juniors, who are encouraged to take on large amounts of responsibility at an early point in their careers.
+Industry insiders say Centerview interns gain a great deal of early responsibility and extensive in-house training There are also substantial development opportunities for juniors, who are encouraged to take on large amounts of responsibility during the foundational phase of their careers.

-The firm offers unique benefits including an in-office barista and gym, free Ubers home, free breakfast and lunch, and a range of wellness initiatives.
+The bank offers a whole host of top-tier benefits including an in-office chef, barista, and gym, free breakfast and lunch, free Ubers, firm-sponsored athletic teams, and a range of wellness initiatives.
 However, Centerview bankers are required to be in the office every day.

-Compensation at the firm has been top for some time, while it is increasingly focusing on DEI with recent hiring cohorts comprising around 50% women.
+Compensation at the firm has been top for some time, and its increasing focus on DEI—particularly at the junior level—has led to its first-place ranking in five out of six diversity categories, including LGBTQ+ diversity and diversity for women.
 Work-life balance can be a challenge with long hours often necessary, though employees say management values their time.

-As well as being the best bank to work for in 2024, Vault ranks Centerview Partners as the best firm for quality of work and business outlook, as well as benefits.
+As well as being the best bank to work for in 2025, Centerview Partners ranks as the best firm for quality of work, business outlook, and benefits.